 Our SDDC architecture included the following:

-The full breadth of the WWT Advanced Technology Center (ATC) was leveraged first to evaluate the discreet technology within each area of the SDDC design and then to architect the entire solution before deployment.
+The full breadth of our Advanced Technology Center (ATC) was leveraged first to evaluate the discreet technology within each area of the SDDC design and then to architect the entire solution before deployment.

-By using the ATC, in 90 days we designed and delivered an always on, available anywhere, guaranteed performing, automated and secure SDDC platform.
+By using the ATC, we designed and delivered within 90 days an always on, available anywhere, guaranteed to perform, automated and secure SDDC platform.
 The ATC was leveraged to:

-The company will continue to use the ATC as a development sandbox for integrating and testing a multi-OEM enterprise reference architecture.
+The Health Insurer will continue to use the ATC as a development sandbox for integrating and testing a multi-OEM enterprise reference architecture.

 Network, storage, compute and security teams no longer spend valuable time provisioning infrastructure thanks to automation, and a cross-functional team has been created to oversee the adoption of new technologies into the company’s IT environment as part of defined enterprise architecture standards.